Second Harmonic Hall Response in Insulators: Inter-band Quantum Geometry and Breakdown of Kleinman's Conjecture

-Finally, we would like to emphasize that insulators are completely reactive when the driving frequency is below resonance.
+Finally, we would like to emphasize that insulators are purely inductive when the driving frequency is below resonance.
 For an insulator, the SHG below resonance corresponds to the forced vibration of the electric insulating ground state.
 Since the optical absorption is suppressed by the detuning gap, the energy dissipation involved in the SHG is tiny small.
-As a result, insulators with remarkable nonlinear Hall effet can be utilized to generate transverse second harmonics~\cite{Linden} with low energy dissipation.
+As a result, insulators with remarkable SHH response can be utilized to enable efficient generation of transverse second harmonics~\cite{Linden}, which paves the way for new terahertz optoelectronic device of low-dissipation.

-\emph{Acknowledgements}.--- W.-Y.H. acknowledges the support from the National Natural Science Foundation of China (No. 12304200), the BHYJRC Program from the Ministry of Education of China (No. SPST-RC-10), and the start-up funding from ShanghaiTech University.
+\emph{Acknowledgements}.---W.-Y. H. thanks Shiwei Wu and Kian Ping Loh for their insightful and valuable discussions regarding the practical measurement of transverse second harmonic generation .
+W.-Y.H. acknowledges the support from the National Natural Science Foundation of China (No. 12304200), the BHYJRC Program from the Ministry of Education of China (No. SPST-RC-10), the Shanghai Rising-Star Program (24QA2705400), and the start-up funding from ShanghaiTech University.
 K.T.L. acknowledges the support of the Ministry of Science and Technology, China, and Hong Kong Research Grant Council through Grants No. 2020YFA0309600, No. RFS2021-6S03, No. C6025-19G, No. C6053-23G, No. AoE/P-701/20, No. 16310520, No. 16307622 and No. 16309223.